 Say thank you to yourself.

 Say thank you for all the abundance you’ve gathered this year.
 Thank the pain, the joy, the tears, the hilarity, the calm, the chaos, the close calls, the miracles, the mysteries, the lessons, the peace, the plans that changed, the unexpected help, the defeats, the boring, the overwhelming, the days that end with ‘y’… Say thank you for it all.
 Say thank you for everything that’s headed your way.
 Say thank you that it’s going to get even better.
-Then say goodbye to 2015.
+Then say goodbye to the past year.
 Know that you can move forward from here with faith that each day will come, and you will be there to greet it… Ready, willing and grateful.
 Take a step into this brand new space in time.
 Remember that every single moment is an opportunity to rinse and recreate.
 The end of every month, day, hour or moment can be a new start or a to be continued with your consent.
 Trust your gut and choose your choice as often as you can, sweet ones.

 Whatever you are inspired to do or not do, I hope you take a moment to gift yourself some compassion during this transition.
 I hope you are gentle with yourself.
 I hope you acknowledge how challenging it can be to simply keep going and I hope you realize how brave you are because you have.
 Maybe you will choose to do a little more than you think you are capable of.
 Maybe you will find a moment of unexpected bliss and gratitude… And maybe doing nothing to start this year will leave you feeling the best you ever have.
 Cheers, to your choice.